kaustubh-sadekar/SPAD-Simulator/index.md

       <img src='images/effect_of_SBR.png' width="80%">
     </p>
     <p align='center'>
-        Figure 3 - GIF illustrating the effect of SBR on the measured histogram and the corresponding depth estimates.</i>.
+        Figure 3 - GIF illustrating the effect of SBR on the measured histogram and the corresponding depth estimates.
     </p>

 ## Major steps of the SPAD simulator